 While the Heart climbed into the red mountain, Faith considered the job-offer.
 It might be nice to be a Will-o-Wisp, and Zephyrhood sounded like too much responsibility.
 After all, she was hallucinating!
-When she sobered up would she even remember her interview with a giant bird?
+When she sobered up, would she even remember her interview with a giant bird?

 The mountain rumbled as the Heart exhumed itself head-first by undulating its robed body.
-When the hem of its robe passed the lip of the hole, Faith gasped: the Heart’s lower half was a blue tentacle thick as its body.
+When the hem of its robe passed the lip of the cave, Faith gasped: the Heart’s lower half was a blue tentacle thick as its body.
 Its suckers dragged a white wing from the depths.
 The Heart withdrew the tentacle and became a sky-blue cloth cone with a sapphire head.

-“Maybe I’ll be your Will-o-Wisp,” said Faith, “but I need to know more about you, first, Heart-Bird-Mountain-thing!”
+“Maybe I’ll be your Will-o-Wisp,” said Faith, “but first I need to know more about you, Heart-Bird-Mountain-thing!”

 “Ask what you want.”
-The Heart unsleeved ten blue human arms and spiraled the wing to cover the cave interior.
+The Heart unsleeved ten blue human arms and spiraled the wing to cover the cave-interior.
 “This wing will insulate you from the Mountain.”

-Faith followed the Heart onto the wing and into the hole.
+Faith followed the Heart onto the wing and into the cave.
 Her weight didn’t bend feathers beneath her.
 “First, what do I call you?
 Heart of the Mountain’s a mouthful.
 Would Bug-Bird be okay?”